se-edu/learningresources/contents/security/cryptography.md

 Block ciphers can also provide additional services such as integrity, depending on the mode used, which makes them vercitile.
 This [article](http://www.crypto-it.net/eng/theory/modes-of-block-ciphers.html) provides a nice overview of common modes.
 Most modes require a random value called an initialization vector (IV) so that encrypting the same message twice doesn't produce the same ciphertext, which leaks information.
 It is critical that the IV be [random, used only once and unpredictable](https://defuse.ca/cbcmodeiv.htm).
-Not doing so has caused several vulnerabilities such as the [BEAST Attack on TLS](http://www.educatedguesswork.org/2011/09/security_impact_of_the_rizzodu.html) and [key recovery of WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy).
+Not doing so has caused several vulnerabilities such as the [BEAST Attack on TLS](http://www.educatedguesswork.org/2011/09/security_impact_of_the_rizzodu.html) and [the recovery of WEP keys](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy).

 ## Other Resources